otavioon/example-mo346/README.md

 ## Installation

+We use VSCode Containers to run the project.
+To run the project, you need to have Docker and VSCode installed on your machine.
+If you don't know how to use Containers in VSCode, you can follow the instructions in the [following link](https://github.com/otavioon/container-workspace).

-To install the dependencies, you can run the following command:
+Once inside the container, you can install the dependencies, running the following command:

 ```bash
 pip install -r requirements.txt